S2-group/ICT4S-2022-SLR-Footprint-of-Conferences-rep-pkg/README.md

 # Let's Start Reducing the Carbon Footprint of Academic Conferences.
-This repository is a companion page for the following publication, submitted for revision at the international conference ICT4S 2022:
+This repository is a companion page for the following research:

+_Accepted for publication at International Conference on ICT for Sustainability (ICT4S) 2022.
+(Accepted version):_

-> Markus Funke, and Patricia Lago.
-2022.
-Let’s Start Reducing the Carbon Footprint of Academic Conferences.
+> Markus Funke, & Patricia Lago (Accepted/In press).
+Let's Start Reducing the Carbon Footprint of Academic Conferences.
+In ICT4S (ICT4S; Vol. 8).
+IEEE CS.

 It contains all the material required for replicating the study, including: SLR-protocol, figures, results.